 “We chase and crave digitisation to make health data more accessible and then lock it up into disparate digital silos. (…) Being able to access, aggregate, analyse and then implement all these pieces of data should be leveraged throughout the oncology pathway.”

 To take the next steps, we must first define and create an AI-powered platform to automatically collect and integrate relevant diagnostic data.
-The data would come from different modalities that are part of the oncology pathway, for example, medical images, tissue pathology, molecular biomarkers, genetics, and patient medical records.
+The data would come from different modalities that are part of the oncology pathway.
+For example, it would consist of medical images, tissue pathology, molecular biomarkers, genetics, and patient medical records.
 Important to emphasise here is that there is no need for any patient identifiable information as part of this data.

 The platform would function as a database on which AI systems can further be trained to provide more input for diagnostic decision making – a multi-modality AI, as displayed in the image below.
-One or several AI algorithms developed for specific uses would analyse the data for more precise quantification at different stages of the oncology pathway: screening, detection, staging, treatment recommendation and response assessment.
+One or several AI algorithms developed would analyse the data at different stages of the oncology pathway: screening, detection, staging, treatment recommendation and response assessment.

 Bringing all this information together and analysing it with AI creates a more precise overview of a person’s disease, useful as a dashboard to support decision making during MDTs.
-In these meetings, the results are matched with novel treatments or trials to provide the best follow-up.
+In these meetings, clinicians match the results with novel treatments or trials to provide the best follow-up.

-The benefits of AI-enabled integrated diagnostics would be considerable: more efficient reporting, faster and more precise decision making, and increased accuracy in assessing treatment response.
+The benefits of AI-enabled integrated diagnostics would be considerable.
+We’d see more efficient reporting, faster and more precise decision making, and increased accuracy in assessing treatment response.
 In essence, we could have more tailored treatments and deliver better patient outcomes.

 The lung cancer example